dcdelrey/dcdelrey.github.io/_pages/about.md

 For efficient computation, for example on high-performance computing hardware, we develop technologies that accelerate computations while maintaining the provable properties of the base discretization.
 PDEs and physical applications of interest are broad and constantly growing; current areas are as follows:

-1. Compressible Euler and Navier Stokes equations: Various applications in Aerospace Enginering
+1. Compressible Euler and Navier Stokes equations: Various applications in Aerospace Engineering
 1. Mulitphase flows and linear/nonlinear wave equations: high intensity focused ultrasound
 1. Reaction diffusion and reaction convection diffusion equations: epidemic modeling